(Last updated: January 27, 2015)

 Prior to v0.6.1, only log(2) and log(10) were supported using hard-coded machin-like formulas.
 A generic log(n) was needed for Ramanujan's formula for Catalan's constant.
 That was implemented using Arithmetic-Geometric Mean (AGM).

 In v0.6.1, Ramanujan's formula for Catalan's constant was removed - thereby removing the need for a generic log(n).
-Instead, v0.6.1 will support computations of log(n) for any small integer n.
+Instead, v0.6.1 supports the computation of log(n) for any small integer n.
 This is done using a formula generator that generates (at run-time) machin-like formulas for arbitrary small integer n.

 Generation of machin-like formulas for log(n) is done using table-lookup along with a branch-and-bound search on several argument reduction formulas.

 Series summation is done using standard Binary Splitting techniques with the following catches:

 This series summation scheme (including the skewed splitting and backwards summing) has been the same in all versions of y-cruncher to date.
 All of this is expected to change when GCD factorization is to be incorporated.

 A few years ago, y-cruncher was pretty heavily developed.
 But I've since left school and found a full-time job.
 While y-cruncher will probably remain a side-hobby for the near future, it won't get as much attention as it used to get.
 At the very least, I'll continue to fix whatever bugs that are discovered.
 And I'll make an effort to keep the program up-to-date with the latest instruction set extensions and development toolchains.
 But for the most part, the project is done.

 Most of the work right now is in cleaning up the code and refactoring it into idiomatic C++ for long-term maintainability.
 The program was (and still largely is) a fragile mess of unreadable C hackery with little to no documentation.
 So at the very least, I'd like to get it into a state where someone other than myself can read it.